jerolba/bikey/README.md

 ## Some Quick Examples

-`BikeyMap` API is defined like the [Map](https://docs.oracle.com/javase/8/docs/api/java/util/Map.html) interface but everywhere a key is needed, you must provide both key values:
+`BikeyMap` API is defined like the [Map](https://docs.oracle.com/javase/8/docs/api/java/util/Map.html) interface but everywhere a key is needed, you must provide both key values.

+To simplify the example `String`s has been used as keys, but any object that implements `equals` and `hashCode` can be used as row or column key.
+You can also use any kind of object as value.
+I've used Integer to simplify the following code:

 ```java
 BikeyMap<String, String, Integer> stock = new TableBikeyMap<>();